andifalk/custom-spring-authorization-server/README.md

 You may use the provided postman collections to try the authorization server endpoints and the registered clients.
 The collections (for both JWT and Opaque tokens) can be found in the _postman_ folder.

-## Persistent Configuration Store

-The authorization server uses a persistent H2 (in-memory) storage for configuration and stored tokens.

-You may have a look inside the data using the [H2 console](http://localhost:9000/h2-console).
-Please use ```jdbc:h2:mem:authzserver``` as jdbc url and _sa_ as username, leave password empty.

 ## Customizations